Patrik Eliáš: A-line success and Stanley Cup wins (1999–2003)

 Eliáš continued to lead the team in scoring through the playoffs and finished with seven goals and 13 assists for 20 points.
 In their first-round matchup against the Florida Panthers, Eliáš recorded one goal and three assists.
-His three points in Game 4 helped clinch the series win for the Devils and advance them to the Eastern Conference semifinals.
-In their second-round series against the Toronto Maple Leafs, Eliáš assisted on Sýkora's first-period goal in Game 6 to mark the second-fastest goal in franchise playoff history.
+His three points in game four helped clinch the series win for the Devils and advance them to the Eastern Conference semifinals.
+In their second-round series against the Toronto Maple Leafs, Eliáš assisted on Sýkora's first-period goal in game six to mark the second-fastest goal in franchise playoff history.
 By the end of the series, he ranked in the top-15 league-wide with six assists through nine games.
 After eliminating the Maple Leafs, Eliáš and the Devils faced off against the Philadelphia Flyers in the Eastern Conference final.
-Although the Devils won Game 1 against the Flyers, they lost the following three games and were on the brink of elimination.
-However, they then became the first team in NHL history to come back from a 3–1 deficit in a conference final and pushed the series to a deciding Game 7.
-Eliáš scored the Devils only two goals of the game to secure a 2–1 win over the Flyers and advance them to the 2000 Stanley Cup Finals.
+Although the Devils won game one against the Flyers, they lost the following three games and were on the brink of elimination.
+However, they then became the first team in NHL history to come back from a 3–1 deficit in a conference final and pushed the series to a deciding game seven.
+Eliáš scored the Devils only two goals of the game to secure a 2–1 win over the Flyers and advance them to the 2000 Stanley Cup Final.
 The "A-Line" finished with a combined eight goals and nine assists for 17 points over the six-game series.
-Due to his two-goal game, Eliáš held the team lead with seven goals.
-In Game 1 of the Finals against the Dallas Stars, the "A-Line" combined for four goals and seven assists to lift the Devils to a 7–3 win.
-In the first period of Game 6, Sýkora collided with Stars defenceman Derian Hatcher and was transferred to Baylor University Medical Center.
+Thanks to his two-goal game, Eliáš held the team lead with seven goals.
+In game one of the Finals against the Dallas Stars, the "A-Line" combined for four goals and seven assists to lift the Devils to a 7–3 win.
+In the first period of game six, Sýkora collided with Stars defenceman Derian Hatcher and was transferred to Baylor University Medical Center.
 Eliáš and Arnott remained linemates for the remainder of the game and combined on the Stanley Cup-clinching goal in double-overtime.
 Arnott later credited Eliáš for making the goal happen, stating: "What a great pass...He made the whole play possible.
 I had the easy part."
 Upon winning the Stanley Cup, Eliáš, Arnott, Scott Stevens, and team trainer Bill Murray brought the trophy to Sýkora's hospital room.